The Canadian Conservation Institute has resumed most of its activities.

 There are four pages on the form.
 Page 1 (below) is your contact information, page 2 requires detailed information about your request, page 3 allows you to attach supporting documentation, and page 4 allows you to review your request before submitting it.

 Before starting to fill out this form, please ensure that you have all of the following information, which will be required on page 2 of the request form:

-- Anticipated benefits and uses of this treatment
+- Anticipated benefits and uses of the results of this analysis/examination

 - Requested completion date